-In October to December 2020, the Company borrowed a series of acceptance bills from China Merchants Bank totaled RMB13.5 million (approximately \$2.07 million) for various terms through April to June 2021, which was secured by the Company's cash totaled RMB13.5 million (approximately \$2.07 million).
-The Company repaid the bills through April to June 2021.
+In October to December 2020, we borrowed a series of acceptance bills from China Merchants Bank totaled RMB13.5 million (approximately \$2.07 million) for various terms through April to June 2021, which was secured by the Company's cash totaled RMB13.5 million (approximately \$2.07 million).
+We repaid the bills through April to June 2021.